Approximability of all Boolean CSPs with linear sketches: Our Results

-For two broad sets of special cases we are able to get lower bounds in the insertion-only setting matching the algorithmic results in the dynamic setting, thus further enhancing the separation.
-We describe the classes first.
+For two broad sets of special cases we are able to get lower bounds =in the streaming setting with general streaming algorithms where the lower bounds match the upper bounds derived using linear sketches.
+To define these classes we need some definitions.